 1. The Guide

-The “Guide” format webpage offers an authoritative overview of a subject with various elements and pages that link to support it.
-These subtopics include FAQs, blogs, and links to resources and products.
-They are clustered around the main topic of the pillar page.
+The “Guide” format webpage offers an authoritative overview of a subject with various elements and pages that support it.
+These subtopics include FAQs, blogs, and links to resources and products, all clustered around the main topic of the pillar page.

 2. The "What Is"

-In The “What Is” pillar page, the subtopics are organized by a linked table of contents on the left side of the main content.
+In the “What Is” pillar page, the subtopics are organized by a linked table of contents either on the side of the main content or before it.
 Each cluster is optimized for its purpose by adding elements like videos, graphs, and illustrations.
 The visual elements make the content more sharable on social media.

 3. The "How-To"

 The “How To” pillar content presents actionable content to the user and enables them to start the process immediately.
-It is ideal for targeting an audience with transactional and informational intents.
-It is a powerful asset for any brand, enabling it to leverage content marketing benefits.
+It's ideal for targeting an audience with transactional and informational intents.

 Content Pillars: Final Thoughts

-Content pillars are unique content that helps brands demonstrate expertise, establish authority and stand out from their competitors.
+Content pillars are unique pieces of content that help brands demonstrate expertise, establish authority, and stand out from their competitors.
 For content marketers, content pillars provide a strategic approach to creating content that answers all readers' questions.

 To experience all the benefits content pillars provide, creators must understand the elements and best practices of a successful content pillar strategy.
-Start by identifying the main topic and keyword, audit existing content, and create an evergreen piece that will be relevant in the years to come.
+Start by identifying the main topic and keyword, audit existing content, and create an evergreen piece that will remain relevant for years to come.
 If you need help creating pillar content, contact some of our top content marketing agencies.

 Content Pillars FAQs